BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization

 \subsection{Optimization Problem Formulation}

-The conventional setup of self-supervised pretraining directly followed by supervised fine-tuning relies on using a single backbone model with parameters \(\vb*{\theta}\).
-In that instance, we minimize \(\mathcal{L}^P(\vb*{\theta}_P,\vb*{\phi}_P)\) to produce a backbone parameter configuration \(\vb*{\theta}_P^*\) which is then used as an initialization when subsequently minimizing the downstream training objective \(\mathcal{L}^D(\vb*{\theta}_D,\vb*{\phi}_D)\).
-We deviate from this by instead considering \(\vb*{\theta}_P\) and \(\vb*{\theta}_D\) as two separate parameter vectors that are strongly correlated.
-In the aim of achieving an initialization \(\vb*{\theta}^*_P\) that is better aligned with the downstream task, we suggest an intermediate training stage that combines the two traditionally separate optimization problems of pretext and downstream training into a joint optimization problem through bilevel optimization, which we term BiSSL.
+In standard SSL, a single backbone with parameters $\vb*{\theta}$ is first trained to minimize the pretext objective \(\mathcal{L}^P(\vb*{\theta},\vb*{\phi}_P)\), yielding a parameter configuration \(\vb*{\theta}^*\) that subsequently is used as an initialization for fine-tuning on the downstream objective \(\mathcal{L}^D(\vb*{\theta},\vb*{\phi}_D)\).
+To better align the self-supervised pretrained initialization with the downstream task, we employ BiSSL as a preparatory training stage to fine-tuning that incorporates the pretext and downstream task objectives into a joint bilevel optimization problem.
+BiSSL uses two distinct sets of backbone parameters \(\vb*{\theta}_P\) and \(\vb*{\theta}_D\), corresponding to the pretext and downstream tasks, that are treated as separate but strongly correlated parameter vectors.
 The bilevel optimization problem is formulated as